ZhijingY/ESE519-lab2/README.md

 This will create a build folder in the "pico-example" directory.

-One thing worth notice but not being mentioned in the guide is that even with the "settings.json" defining the value of "PICO_SDK_PATH", it's highly possible that
+One thing worth notice but not being mentioned in the guide is that even with the "settings.json" defining the value of "PICO_SDK_PATH", it's highly possible that during the build the compiler cannot see the definition of "PICO_SDK_PATH".
+In this case, go to "setting" again, and click into the "Cmake Tools" window, set both the "Cmake: Configure Environment" and "Cmake: Build Environment"